You Are Not Alone

 New York Times bestselling author, visionary, and mom of four Jennie Allen offers a practical guide to help kids form positive habits and connections that are crucial to their mental and spiritual health.

-Kids don't have to be at the mercy of toxic input and negative thoughts—they have the power to choose what to think and believe.
-In You Are Not Alone, they’ll discover exactly how to change their thought patterns, control what they take in, and form healthy habits and relationships that will lead them to a life of peace, joy, and love.
+Kids don’t have to be at the mercy of toxic input and negative thoughts.
+In these pages, they’ll discover exactly how to interrupt swirling thought patterns, develop better friendships, and create new day-to-day habits that will lead them closer to God and to a life of peace, joy, and love.
+You Are Not Alone includes questions, action steps, Bible verses, and real-life stories to help them be who God has called them to be.

 Excerpt